 Concomitant use of interferon enhances the expression of major histocompatibility complex (MHC) antigens and TAAs on tumor cells, thereby augmenting the killing of tumor cells by the infused effector cells.

 Passive Humoral Immunotherapy

 Administration of exogenous antibodies constitutes passive humoral immunotherapy.
 Antilymphocyte serum has been used in the treatment of chronic lymphocytic leukemia and in T-cell and B-cell lymphomas, resulting in temporary decreases in lymphocyte counts or lymph node size.

 Peptide-based vaccines use peptides from defined TAAs.
-An increasing number of TAAs have been identified as the target of T cells in cancer patients and are being tested in clinical trials.
-Recent data indicate that responses are most potent if TAAs are delivered using dendritic cells.
+An increasing number of TAAs have been identified as the targets of T cells in cancer patients and are being tested in clinical trials.
+Recent data indicate that responses are most potent if the TAAs are delivered using dendritic cells.
 These cells are obtained from the patient, loaded with the desired TAA, and then reintroduced intradermally; they stimulate endogenous T cells to respond to the TAA.
 The peptides also can be delivered by co-administration with immunogenic adjuvants.